-Overall, the flood risk for this drainage area including its tributaries is well above normal.
+Overall, the flood risk for this drainage area including its tributaries continues to be well above normal.

 GREAT LAKES DRAINAGE

-Overall, the risk of flooding is above normal for the Great Lakes Drainage area.
-Most of the risk is of minor flooding with isolated points of moderate flooding possible.
+Overall, the flood risk is near to above normal for the Great Lakes Drainage area.
+Most of this risk is minor flooding with isolated points of possible moderate flooding.

-Frost depth is 3 inches or less over lower Michigan, Deeper frost is present across eastern Wisconsin, northern Minnesota and the Upper Peninsula with values generally ranging from 2 to 9 inches.
+Frost depth continues to be 3 inches or less over lower Michigan.
+Deeper frost is present across eastern Wisconsin, northern Minnesota and the Upper Peninsula with values generally ranging from 3 to 12 inches.

 HUDSON BAY DRAINAGE